jmclain-origin/shimKickoff/README.md

 - Tomcat 8.5

 ### Run it yourself
 Project setting should preload with intelliJ.
-If not my require a couple of changes, I'll assume you have the basic knowledge on how to do that.
+If not, it may require a couple of changes, I'll assume you have the basic knowledge on how to do that.
 Simple set up, use Tomcat to serve static files.
 Before you launch Tomcat you need to generate the `.war` file.
 Execute command.

 ```bash
 $ mvn clean && mvn install && mvn package
 ```

-### Frontend UI only
+### Frontend UI files only

 Grab the webpage content only.
 You'll need to get...
 1. the markup file @ [`/src/main/webapp/index.jsp`](./src/main/webapp/index.jsp)